eid-privacy/eid-privacy.github.io/_posts/2025-10-14-comparing-implemented-zk-systems.markdown

 Ligero itself is also more attractive than alternatives such as Hyrax – it is also post-quantum secure, scoring bonus points. zk-STARKs have attractive properties but mostly for a specific kind of circuits (sequential work).
-Regardless of circuit size, the construction from Longfellow is very attractive as the combination of Ligero and Sumcheck plus all the technical optimization performed by the authors greatly reduce the impact of the circuit size on performances.
+Regardless of circuit size, the construction from Longfellow is very attractive as the combination of Ligero and Sumcheck plus all the technical optimization performed by the authors greatly reduce the impact of the circuit size on performance.

 # References